Cwarcup/personal-blog/data/blog/Data-Structures/queues.md

 # Definition

-Create a queue data structure.
-The queue should be a class with methods 'add' and 'remove'.
-Adding to the queue should store an element until it is removed.
+Queues are a data type or collection in which the collection maintains a particular oder in which the elements are added and removed.
+Queues follow First-In-First-Out (FIFO) principle.
+The first element added to the queue is the first one to be removed.

 | We should be able to...                        | Run This                     |
 | ---------------------------------------------- | ---------------------------- |